All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can CJC-1295/Ipamorelin help with osteoarthritis?

 GH and IGF-1 support cartilage maintenance, which is the tissue that degrades in osteoarthritis.
-While not a cure, optimizing GH levels may slow cartilage loss and reduce symptoms.
+While not a cure, improving GH levels may slow cartilage loss and reduce symptoms.
 More targeted therapies (BPC-157, PRP) address existing cartilage damage more directly.

 How long until I notice joint improvement?